satche/notebook/src/index.md

 # Who are you ?

 I'm Thomas, aka Satche.
 I initially worked as a web developer.
 I went back to studies to get my Bachelor degree in Media Engineering.
 I'm currently finishing my Master degree in Computer Science.
-I'm particularly interested in machine learning, creative coding, game design and development.
+I'm particularly interested in machine learning, creative coding and game design.

 # Can I contribute ?